Pryaxis/TShock/README.md

 1. Open the `TShock.4.OTAPI.sln` solution in the `TerrariaServerAPI` folder.

-1. Set the `TShock.Modifications.Bootstrapper` project as the StartUp project, then build the solution.
+1. Set the `TShock.Modifications.Bootstrapper` project as the StartUp project.

 1. Build the solution in either debug or release mode, depending on your preference.
 NuGet will automatically fetch the appropriate packages as a result of its magical powers.